Grecia-09/Plotlydeploy/README.md

 3- Create a gauge chart that displays the weekly washing frequency's value, and display the value as a measure from 0-10 on the progress bar in the gauge chart when an individual ID is selected from the dropdown menu.

+***Live Demo***

+You can view the interactive website here: https://grecia-09.github.io/Plotlydeploy/